Krudbucket from Semeny Street

 If a networked camera didn’t capture and upload an event, it didn’t happen, at least not in a way that was vital to the post-human psyche.

 In this role, the concept of emotional support animals experienced a renaissance.
 Cat and dog people argued which animal was the best watcher, and both groups made fun of people who had to rely on things like gerbils and newts.
-New creatures were made for this market.
+New creatures were also made for this market.

-The Surveillance Bunny was genetically engineered to have one large staring eye and was marketed as a dual-purpose emergency supply on the doomsday prepper websites, but not many of them were sold.
+The Surveillance Bunny was genetically engineered to have one large staring eye and was marketed as a dual-purpose emergency supply on doomsday prepper websites, but not many of them were sold.

 The ads for the Surveillance Bunny were terrible and probably account for the poor sales.
 The tagline was: How is your family going to survive the zombie apocalypse without “the meat that watches you?”
 Continue reading “The Surveillance Bunny Trading Card”

 The Blerping Snert is an unlicensed GMO of unknown origin and serves no known purpose.
 It is odd in several ways.

 The creatures eats bars of soap and will eat as many as you give it, to the point that it will actually fart soap bubbles.

 It lays its eggs exclusively in miniature golf courses.
 Continue reading “The Blerping Snert Trading Card”

 The Grandpa Spider is a talking spider that was genetically engineered to remind younger adults why they need to register and vote in every election.